Continuing Education Activity

 Clinical Significance

-The concept of shared decision-making has evolved from the foundational idea of informed consent, expanding the focus from simply obtaining patient permission to actively involving patients in the decision-making process, ensuring their values and preferences guide their care choices.
-Shared decision-making in medicine, increasingly recognized as essential to patient-centered care, is a collaborative process where health care professionals and patients work together to make informed decisions.
+The concept of shared decision-making has evolved from the foundational idea of informed consent, expanding the focus from simply obtaining patient permission to actively involving patients in the decision-making process and ensuring their values and preferences guide care choices.
+Shared decision-making in medicine, increasingly recognized as essential to patient-centered care, is a collaborative process where healthcare professionals and patients work together to make informed decisions.
 This approach recognizes the clinician's expertise in understanding medical evidence and treatment options while equally valuing the patient's preferences, values, and unique circumstances.
-Through open dialogue, both parties share information: the clinician explains the risks, benefits, and uncertainties of various options, while the patient expresses their goals, concerns, and priorities.
-This partnership leads to decisions more aligned with the patient's values and improves satisfaction, adherence to treatment plans, and overall health outcomes.
-Shared decision-making fosters a more patient-centered approach to care, empowering patients to take an active role in their health and ensuring that medical decisions are made with a holistic understanding of the patient's needs.[26]
+Through open dialogue, both parties share information—the clinician explains the risks, benefits, and uncertainties of various options, whereas the patient expresses their goals, concerns, and priorities.
+This partnership leads to decisions that are more aligned with the patient's values.
+This shared decision-making improves satisfaction, adherence to treatment plans, and overall health outcomes.
+In addition, shared decision-making fosters a patient-centered approach to care, which empowers patients to take an active role in their health and ensures that medical decisions are made with a holistic understanding of the patient's needs.[41]

 Informed consent is required for various aspects of health care, including the following:

-Obtaining informed consent in medicine is a process that should include describing the proposed intervention, emphasizing the patient's role in decision-making, discussing alternatives to the proposed intervention, discussing the risks and benefits of the proposed intervention, and eliciting the patient's preference (usually by signature).
-Discussion of all risks is paramount to informed consent in this context.
-Most consent includes general risks, risks specific to the procedure, risks of no treatment, and treatment alternatives.
-Additionally, many consent forms express no guarantees that the proposed procedure will cure the problem being addressed.
+Obtaining informed consent in medicine is a process that should include describing the proposed intervention, emphasizing the patient's role in decision-making, discussing alternatives to the proposed intervention, discussing the risks and benefits of the proposed intervention, and eliciting the patient's preference, often confirmed by their signature.
+Effective informed consent requires a thorough discussion of all relevant risks, which typically encompasses general risks, risks specific to the procedure, risks of no treatment, and treatment alternatives.
+In addition, many consent forms express no guarantees that the proposed method can resolve the problem being addressed.

 Patient safety is a primary focus in health care, and adequate informed consent is considered a patient safety issue.
 The Joint Commission recently addressed the challenges to ensuring effective informed consent.
 The emphasis on a patient signature as an indication of understanding is being called into question.
 The informed consent process is shifting to focus more on communication and less on signatures.

 Studies of informed consent have found many barriers to obtaining effective informed consent.
-One significant barrier is that some consent forms contain language that is at too high a reading level for many patients.
-In a search of relevant databases, Pietrsykowski et al discovered that patients' comprehension of fundamental informed consent components was low.
-This outcome is concerning, as it raises doubts about the extent to which patients can fully and authentically participate in the shared medical decision-making process.[29]
-The use of visual and digital communication tools is being encouraged to address some of the inefficiencies in the process of obtaining consent.
-Patients should be actively engaged as a way to enhance communication and ensure patient safety and understanding.
+One significant issue is that some consent forms are written at a reading level that is too high for many patients to comprehend.
+In a search of relevant databases, Pietrsykowski et al found that patients' comprehension of fundamental informed consent components was low.
+This outcome is concerning, as it raises doubts about the extent to which patients can fully and authentically participate in the shared medical decision-making process.[44]
+The use of visual and digital communication tools is encouraged to improve the efficiency of obtaining consent.
+Actively engaging patients can enhance communication and ensure their safety and understanding.[45][46]

 Other Issues